 #saveamericarally #trumprally #dc #ArrestPence #traitorVP

 This is the first part of a multi-part series where I analyze the data I collected from Parler.
 In the next part, I use this data along with FEC filings to make a case for why Georgia representative Marjorie Taylor Greene may have committed campaign finance violations.

 As of March 10th, anyone can search the full dataset and download my full dataset, with all archived pictures and videos from Parler’s CDN.
 Thank you to all the incredible people on the Internet who helped make this possible.

 The notion of murdering politicians was discussed on Parler for months before the 2020 US election, often in response to perceived injustices perpetrated by that politician.
 The frequency of hashtags involving hanging/execution more than doubles after the 2020 US election (blue vertical line above), more than triples on the day of the Electoral College vote (green line), and is an order of magnitude higher on the day of the Capitol riot (red line).

 Parler may have allowed the idea of attacking and hanging politicians to spread virally on the platform, most likely by negligence.
-It is my opinion that the notion of hanging, which was gaining acceptance in online discourse, manifested itself in the gallows erected outside the US Capitol on January 6th.
+It is my opinion that the notion of hanging, which was gaining wider acceptance in online discourse, manifested itself in the gallows erected outside the US Capitol on January 6th.
 I believe the gallows are a reference to the white supremacist literature The Turner Diaries, in which a “Day of the Rope” features politicians hung en masse.
-It was pointed out to me by a well-informed reader that there are other possible meanings behind the gallows, so I have revised to clarify this as only an opinion.

 Below is a word cloud of hashtags associated with posts that explicitly mention murdering specific politicians (Nancy Pelosi, Joe Biden, AOC, and even lesser-known Democrats like Eric Swalwell).